egnyte/egnyte-js-sdk/src/docs/nodejs.md

 ```

-`API.storage.getFileStream` a new method for node to get a response that can be used with streams.
+`API.storage.getFileStream` a method that gets a response that can be used with streams.
 Use it instead of `API.storage.download`
 This method resolves its promise to the response object of the API, with a paused data stream.
 This method also handles queueing and QPS limits transparently.